“Greetings from Dunedin” courtesy of Dunedin artist Steve Spathelf

 I’ve been to the spring training home of the Toronto Blue Jays – Dunedin, Florida – on

-six seven occasions.
+eight nine occasions.
 In the early days, I did as much research as I possibly could to get the most out of the trip.
-During this process I encountered plenty of bad advice and mis-information from both sports writers and fans alike.
+During this process I encountered plenty of bad advice and misinformation from both sports writers and fans alike.
 As a result, I’ve compiled this living document to give our readers an always-current snapshot of what the Dunedin area has to offer.

-In addition to this guide, I’ve documented three of my five previous trips to Dunedin on this site.
+In addition to this guide, I’ve documented three previous trips to Dunedin (before I stopped blogging during my trips and learned to enjoy myself) on this site.
 If you’re so inclined, you can read about them here.
 Now on to the guide!

-The name Dunedin comes from the words Dùn Èideann – the Scots Gaelic term for Scotland’s capital city, Edinburgh.
+As mentioned previously, the name Dunedin comes from the words Dùn Èideann – the Scots Gaelic term for Scotland’s capital city, Edinburgh.
 You can tell there is a great deal of Scottish influence here, with street names such as Douglas, Scotland, Aberdeen, Highland, and Sky Loch.
 Dunedin has maintained and embraced its Scottish roots; evidence of this heritage can be seen all over town.
 Often the sound of bagpipe music can be heard throughout the city.
 Once a year, Scottish clans descend upon the city for the Dunedin Highland Games.
+Beginning in October of this year (2019) bagpipers will “pipe in” the sunset at Dunedin’s beautiful marina pier.

 To get to Dunedin from wherever you may be, you’ll likely want to land in Tampa International Airport.
 From there it’s a straight shot across the Courtney Campbell Causeway – a picturesque 30-minute drive.
 Toronto Blue Jays beat writer Richard Griffin said it best in his article Spring arrives in baseball’s circle of life: